Encouraging wildlife in your garden

 The diagram below illustrates the ecological pyramid in the heap.

-The microbes eat the organic waste, protozoa and special types of nematodes (not ones that destroys roots) eat them.
+The microbes eat the organic waste, protozoa and special types of nematodes (not ones that destroy roots) eat them.
 Worms and various invertebrates will eat microbes, protozoa as well as decomposing organic matter.
 You may not get excited about these small bits of wildlife, but keep in mind, without them, the more attractive wildlife (birds, mammals and so on) won’t have the food they need.
 Making and spreading compost feeds the wildlife food chain.

 When you open the heap to take out and spread compost, things start to happen.
 In my old house, I used a HOTBIN which got emptied every three months.
 A robin got used to this.
 Every time I took out compost, along it came, sat down about 30 cm from me, and jumped over to the compost to pick out worms that popped up.